DestinationHome/Destination-Home-Online/README.md

 - [ ] Lokalizacja regionowa dla wszystkich obiektów i wszystkich publicznych/prywatnych scen.
 - [x] Testy do obciążenia naszej obecnej infrastrukturę sieciową.

+Tak jak z każdym innym wielkim tytułem wieloosobowym online, nasze serwisy online będą przechodzić przez rygorystyczne cykle/etapy aby upewnić się...
 Just with any massively multiplayer online title, our online services will go through **rigorous** development cycles/stages to ensure that once we fully release Home back to the masses, we can ensure that *most* issues are sorted out.
 Down below here is the following development roadmap/pipeline that we are adhering to.

 - **1.** *Closed Alpha* - Internal testing by **Testers/Helpers** and **Developers**.